oroinc/documentation/user/back-office/system/user-management/roles/create-manage-roles.rst

    * To specify access levels for :ref:`field-level permissions <user-guide-user-management-permissions-roles--field-level-acl>`, click **+** to the left of the entity name.
 Click on the arrow icon next to the required permission, and select the access level from the list.
 Read more on how to enable field-level permissions in the :ref:`Apply Permissions to Entity Fields <user-guide-user-management-permissions-roles--apply--field-level-acl>` topic.

-   * To set system capabilities, enable or disable the check box next to the required options.
+   * To set system capabilities, enable or disable the checkbox next to the required options.

      .. image:: /user/img/system/user_management/cloned_role_system_capabilities.png